 Lin Fa Kung is a vernacular building with two halls.
 Its front hall is in half-octagonal shape with a double-eaves-tended roof and a verandah with western-style balustrades.
 Unlike most traditional temples where the main entrance is constructed in the middle of the facade, access to the temple is through the two staircases on the left and right side of the front hall.
 The rear hall is rectangular-shaped and consists of two levels, in between is where the Lotus Rock situated.

-There are four Kwun Yum Festivals in a year and they fall on the 19th day of the second, sixth, ninth and eleventh lunar month.
-Besides, the 26th of the first lunar month is the Kwun Yum Open Treasury and thousands of worshippers will queue-up for the event outside the temple every year.
-The Tai Hang Fire Dragon Dance, a traditional event being inscribed onto the third national list of intangible cultural heritage in 2011, will have their eye-dotting ceremony in the temple on the eve of Mid-Autumn Festival every year.
+There are four Kwun Yum Festivals every year and they fall on the 19th of the Second, Sixth, Ninth and Eleventh Lunar Month.
+Besides, the 26th of the First Lunar Month is the Kwun Yum Open Treasury and thousands of worshippers will queue-up for the event outside the temple every year.
+The Tai Hang Fire Dragon Dance, a traditional event being inscribed onto the third national list of intangible cultural heritage in 2011, will have the dragon's eye-dotting ceremony in the temple on the eve of Mid-Autumn Festival.

-This temple was re-built by the Chinese Temples Committee in 1986.
+This temple was renovated by the Chinese Temples Committee in 1986 and 2014.